craftercms/docs/source/by-role/system-admin/upgrade/index.rst

      - 3.1.13
      - 3.1.17 and later versions

      If you are upgrading from a version other than the ones listed above, you will need to upgrade to one of the above listed supported upgrade paths release version first before upgrading to 4.
-See the Upgrading CrafterCMS page for 3.1 here: https://docs.craftercms.org/en/3.1/system-administrators/upgrade/index.html
+See the Upgrading CrafterCMS page for 3.1 here: :docs_base_url:`Upgrading CrafterCMS <3.1/system-administrators/upgrade/index.html>`

 |